In this tutorial, we’ll focus on how to add WooCommerce conditional logic fields to the checkout page.

-Profile Builder – WooCommerce Sync add-on makes it super easy to add custom user fields to the WooCommerce checkout page, as well as manage the Customer Shipping and Billing Address fields.
+Profile Builder – WooCommerce Sync add-on makes it super easy to add custom user fields to the WooCommerce checkout page and sell WooCommerce product add-ons, as well as manage the Customer Shipping and Billing Address fields.

 It allows you to extend the WooCommerce checkout page, with support for all Profile Builder Pro custom field types, including conditional logic and repeater fields.

 Uses for Conditional Logic on WooCommerce Checkout

 The most frequent use cases for adding conditional logic revolve around:

 - offering WooCommerce extra product options that require extra user information to be collected;

 - collecting different types of information for different types of users;